Kenny Gruchalla

 Kenny Gruchalla, Ph.D.

-Senior Scientist & Distinguished Member of Research Staff, National Renewable Energy Laboratory
+Principal Scientist & Distinguished Member of Research Staff, National Renewable Energy Laboratory

 Assistant Professor Adjunct, Computer Science, University of Colorado at Boulder